Schubert Jonckheer & Kolbe is a leading plaintiffs' class action and shareholder derivative law firm, focusing on consumer and financial fraud.

 - Tucker v.
 Scrushy, No. CV-02-5212 (Ala.
 Cir., Jefferson Cty.).
 Co-Lead Counsel in shareholder derivative action on behalf of HealthSouth Corporation alleging breaches of fiduciary duty and insider trading arising from a restatement of financial results.
 Plaintiffs won partial summary judgment against former CEO Richard Scrushy for restitution to HealthSouth of $47.8 million.
 Plaintiffs also settled HealthSouth’s claims against additional HealthSouth directors and officers for $100 million and against its investment banker for an additional $133 million.
 At trial against Mr. Scrushy on additional claims, Plaintiffs obtained a $2.9 billion judgment, which was later upheld by the Alabama Supreme Court.

 - In re Google AdWords Litigation, No. 08-cv-03369 (N.D.
 Cal.).
 Lead Counsel in nationwide class action on behalf of AdWords advertisers alleging that Google placed their ads on low-quality parked domains and error pages in violation of California law.
-We obtained a $22.5 million settlement on behalf of approximately 2.3 million class members.
-The court preliminarily approved the settlement and has scheduled a final approval hearing for July 27, 2017 in San Jose, CA.
+We obtained a $22.5 million settlement on behalf of approximately 1.1 million class members.
+The court granted final approval of the settlement on August 7, 2017.
+For more information, please visit the settlement website at www.AdWordsClassAction.com.

 - Poertner v.
 The Gillette Company, No. 12-CV-803 (M.D.
 Fla.).
 Co-Lead Counsel in nationwide consumer class action alleging false and misleading advertising of certain Duracell batteries regarding the batteries’ longevity, in violation of various state laws.
 We obtained a settlement valued at approximately $50 million on behalf of approximately 7.26 million class members.